Bilateral Vocal Fold Paralysis

 Only the patients with severe bilateral vocal fold (cord) immobility (BVFI) require surgical intervention.
 Patients with medical conditions (eg, rheumatoid arthritis, Wegener granulomatosis, gout) or neurologic conditions (eg, amyotrophic lateral sclerosis [ALS], Parkinsonism, stroke) rarely require surgical intervention because treatment of the underlying condition often improves airway compromise.

-For patients with bilateral vocal fold paralysis (BVFP) due to iatrogenic injury in which the recurrent laryngeal nerve (RLN) or vagus nerve is injured (neurapraxia) but not severed, permanent surgical treatment should be postponed for at least 9 months after injury to allow spontaneous recovery.
-Laryngeal electromyographic (EMG) monitoring can be helpful in obtaining an index of potential recovery.
-Obtaining a baseline EMG 30-40 days after injury and second EMG 1 month later can help in evaluating the recovery status of the vocal cords (Munin).[14]
+For patients with bilateral vocal fold paralysis (BVFP) due to iatrogenic injury in which the RL nerve or vagus nerve is damaged (neurapraxia) but not severed, permanent surgical treatment should be postponed for at least 6 months after injury to allow spontaneous recovery.
+In some centers, laryngeal electromyographic (EMG) monitoring can be helpful in obtaining an index of potential recovery.
+Obtaining a baseline EMG 30-40 days after injury and second EMG 1 month later can help in evaluating the recovery status of the vocal cords (Munin).[10]
 On the basis of the surgeon's clinical judgment, tracheostomy for patients with quickly deteriorating airways should be initiated quickly.

-For adult patients with bilateral vocal fold (cord) paralysis (BVFP), the literature supports use of an endoscopic approach, with either posterior cordectomy or limited arytenoidectomy as the initial procedure of choice.
-Suture lateralization may play an adjunctive role.
+For adult patients with bilateral vocal fold (cord) paralysis (BVFP), the literature supports use of an endoscopic approach, with either posterior cordotomy or limited arytenoidectomy as the initial procedure of choice.
+Suture lateralization (such as the Lichtenberger needle lateralization technique) may play an adjunctive role.
 All of these are static permanent procedures; therefore, they should be undertaken only after spontaneous improvement has failed to occur or if EMG findings suggest permanent injury.

 For patients with bilateral vocal fold immobility (BVFI) caused by PGS, serial endoscopic approaches with scar lysis or microflap trapdoor reconstruction of the interarytenoid (IA) region can be attempted before the static procedures are used.

 Airway obstruction refractory to the above measures is particularly vexing.
-Treatment options include laryngofissure with arytenoidectomy, IA reconstruction, posterior cricoidotomy with stent placement, or posterior cricoidotomy with grafting.
-The literature is less clear concerning the indications for each of these approaches than those of other procedures.
+Treatment options include laryngofissure with arytenoidectomy, IA reconstruction, posterior cricoidotomy with stent placement, posterior cricoidotomy with grafting, and lateralization procedures with endoscopic suturing techniques (eg, arytenoid abduction lateropexy).
+The literature is less clear concerning the indications for each of these approaches than those for other procedures.

 Children